jyeo/cs122_financialdata_project/README.md

-# CS 122 Project - Displaying stocks using TensorFlow
+# CS 122 Project - TensorFlow and Financial Applications

-This is the introduction to employing TensorFlow to display stocks.
+This is the introduction to employing TensorFlow for Finance-Related Applications.

 ## Notes